wanghaisheng/responsive-landing-page-starter/content/blog/en/securing-asp-net-app-2fa-using-nexmo-sms-sendgrid-email-dr.md

 #### Add Nexmo and SendGrid credentials

-For the purpose of the demo we'll put the Nexmo and SendGrid credentials in the &lt;appSettings&gt; section of the `Web.config` file.
+For the purpose of the demo we'll put the Nexmo and SendGrid credentials in the <appSettings> section of the `Web.config` file.
 If we were developing this application for distribution we may chose to enter these credentials in our Azure portal.

 ```xml
 <add key="Nexmo.Url.Rest" value="https://rest.nexmo.com"/>